D-curs-D/Inverter-design-and-analysis-using-sky130pdk/README.md

 #### 2.2 Weak 0 and Strong 1
 What does the above mean?
-Look at the graph below,
+Look at the graph below,<br>
 ![NMOS as inverter](./Images/nmos_as_inverter.png)